Billy Bingham: AEK Athens

-Immediately after his departure from Greece, Bingham took charge at AEK Athens, who were then looking for a replacement of Branko Stanković.
-He stayed at the club for three months before he was sacked due to the bad results that kept the club out of the spots that lead to next season's European competitions.
+Immediately after he departed from Greece, Bingham took charge at AEK Athens, who were then looking for a replacement of Branko Stanković.
+He stayed at the club for three months before he was sacked due to the bad results that kept the club out of the spots that led to next season's European competitions.

 Everton

 Bingham returned to English football when he took over as manager at Everton in May 1973, replacing Harry Catterick.
 Signing players such as Martin Dobson and Bob Latchford, he led the "Toffees" to seventh in the First Division in 1973–74, two points off a place in the UEFA Cup.
-Everton seemed likely to win the title again in 1974–75, but only won once in the last five games to finish a disappointing fourth, three points behind champions Derby County.
-In 1975–76 Everton finished eleventh, as a period of decline set in at Goodison Park.
+Everton seemed likely to win the title again in 1974–75 but only won once in the last five games to finish a disappointing fourth, three points behind champions Derby County.
+In 1975–76, Everton finished eleventh, as a period of decline set in at Goodison Park.
 A run of eight league games without a win resulted in Bingham being sacked in January 1977; the club went on to finish 1976–77 in ninth place under Gordon Lee's stewardship, and also finish as runners-up in the League Cup final and FA Cup semi-finalists.

 PAOK & Mansfield

 Bingham returned to Greece in April 1977, taking charge at PAOK at Branko Stanković's expense.
-He lasted just six months in the job however, before being replaced by Lakis Petropoulos, who led the club to a second-place finish in Alpha Ethniki in 1977–78.
+He lasted just six months in the job, however, before being replaced by Lakis Petropoulos, who led the club to a second-place finish in Alpha Ethniki in 1977–78.
 He then took charge at Mansfield Town in February 1978, replacing Peter Morris.
-He could not prevent the "Stags" from suffering relegation out of the Second Division at the end of 1977–78.
-The 1978–79 season would be his last as a club manager, and he led Mansfield to 18th in the Third Division, before he left Field Mill in the summer.
+He could not prevent the "Stags" from suffering relegation from the Second Division at the end of 1977–78.
+The 1978–79 season would be his last as a club manager, and he led Mansfield to 18th in the Third Division before he left Field Mill in the summer.